Progummy/nft4everyone/README.md

 The difficulties for deeling with lots of tools to create and publish NFT arts for beginners

 # Technologies used
-Solidity, React/Redux, node.js, GitHub pages, and some OSS modules like [Scratch](https://github.com/LLK/scratch-gui) and [TurboWarp/packager](https://github.com/TurboWarp/packager).
+Solidity, React/Redux, node.js, AWS API Gateway, AWS Lambda, Pinata API, GitHub pages, and some OSS modules like [Scratch](https://github.com/LLK/scratch-gui) and [TurboWarp/packager](https://github.com/TurboWarp/packager).

 ![Untitled](https://user-images.githubusercontent.com/11350916/177023342-46f9cfbb-52af-4191-9a33-3cba9627fd43.png)